Eocursor (Greek for "dawn runner"); pronounced EE-oh-cur-sore

 About 3 feet long and 50 pounds

 Small size; bipedal gait

-Toward the end of the Triassic period, the very first dinosaurs--as opposed to prehistoric reptiles like pelycosaurs and therapsids--appeared around the world.
+Toward the end of the Triassic period, the very first dinosaurs--as opposed to prehistoric reptiles like pelycosaurs and therapsids--spread around the world from their home base of South America.
 One of these, in southern Africa, was Eocursor, the counterpart of fellow progenitor dinosaurs like Herrerasaurus in South America and Coelophysis in North America.
-The closest relative of Eocursor was probably Heterodontosaurus, and this early dinosaur appears to lie at the root of the evolutionary branch that later gave rise to ornithischian dinosaurs including stegosaurs and ceratopsians.
+The closest relative of Eocursor was probably Heterodontosaurus, and this early dinosaur appears to lie at the root of the evolutionary branch that later gave rise to ornithischian dinosaurs, a category including both stegosaurs and ceratopsians.